Tams03/CS-Projects/LiveTextTranslator/README.md

 ---

 ## Goals
-- Build a fast, real-time text translation application.
+- Build a fast, real-time text translation application
-- Support multiple languages for global communication.
+- Support multiple languages for global communication
-- Provide an interactive demo for users to test translations.
+- Provide an interactive demo for users to test translations
-- Facilitate easy integration into messaging platforms or customer support systems.
+- Facilitate easy integration into messaging platforms or customer support systems

 ---

 ## Role
 This project was completed as part of a group.
 My specific contributions included:
-- Developed the backend using FastAPI and WebSocket for real-time communication.
+- Developed the backend using FastAPI and WebSocket for real-time communication
-- Integrated transformer-based multilingual model (NLLB-200) for translation.
+- Integrated transformer-based multilingual model (NLLB-200) for translation
-- Created the interactive demo page using Streamlit.
+- Created the interactive demo page using Streamlit
-- Tested multiple languages and large input texts to ensure performance and accuracy.
+- Tested multiple languages and large input texts to ensure performance and accuracy

 ---

 ## System Architecture / How it Works
-- Users input text via a web interface connected to a FastAPI backend using WebSocket.
+- Users input text via a web interface connected to a FastAPI backend using WebSocket
-- The backend sends text to the transformer model for translation.
+- The backend sends text to the transformer model for translation
-- Translated text is returned instantly to the user interface.
+- Translated text is returned instantly to the user interface
-- Multiple users can use the system simultaneously with low latency.
+- Multiple users can use the system simultaneously with low latency

 ---